-The key to identifying your dominant talents is to ask yourself “Is this me, all the time?
+The key to identifying your dominant talents is to ask yourself, “Is this me, all the time?
 Like 24/7?”
-As you starting looking into each theme there will be a point when you say, “yeah that’s me but not all the time”, that’s when you’ve entered the “supporting talent theme zone”.
+As you start looking into each theme there will be a point when you say, “yeah that’s me but not all the time”, that’s when you’ve entered the “supporting talent theme zone”.

 To find out where that “line” goes, imagine me saying that you can’t keep that talent and watch your gut reaction.

-When it’s a dominant talent you will fight for it, when it’s a supporting talent it isn’t as significant, and when we reach the last “line” that divides your supporting talents and lesser talents you’re often happy to let them go.
-When you find yourself skipping a theme and claiming the next you’ve already crossed the line to the “lesser” talents.
+When it’s a dominant talent, you will fight for it; when it’s supporting talent, it isn’t as significant, and when we reach the last “line” that divides our supporting talents and lesser talents, you’re often happy to let them go.
+When you find yourself skipping a theme and claiming the next, you’ve already crossed the line to the “lesser” talents.

 It’s a process

-Once you realize that you don’t have to be a pro at everything and that there are other people that would thrive by doing what you hate doing then it becomes easy to let go of those tasks.
+Once you realize that you don’t have to be a pro at everything and that other people would thrive by doing what you hate doing, then it becomes easy to let go of those tasks.

-If you find yourself getting pissy, cranky, off-balance, not happy, … then look at your dominant talents, one by one, to identify if they are being nurtured.
+If you find yourself getting pissy, cranky, off-balance, or unhappy, … then look at your dominant talents to identify if they are being nurtured.
 Often there’s one or two, or more, where the needs are not being met, hence the mood.

 Could it really be that easy?